SiliconLabs/peripheral_examples/series2/etampdet/etampdet_em4/readme.txt

 etampdet_em4

-This project demonstrates the tamper detection module for EFR32xG25.
+This project demonstrates the tamper detection module available on EFR32xG25 and EFR32xG27.
 The example uses #defines to enable the ETAMPDET peripheral's channel 0 and/or channel 1, and requires an external jumper-wire connection between the ETAMPIN0 <-> ETAMPOUT0 and/or ETAMPIN1 <-> ETAMPOUT1 pins, as specified in device datasheet and README.
 The application is configured similarly to the em4_no_dcdc example, allowing EM4 entry with BURTC with LFXO _or_ EM4 entry without BURTC utilizing ULFRCO via #define at the beginning of code.
 ETAMPDET is enabled for EM4 wakeup.
 If MCU reset is caused by EM4 wakeup and ETAMPDET interrupt flag is set, LED0 or LED1 will toggle to indicate the ETAMPDET tamper event on channel 0 or channel 1, respectively.

 Note: Default project gives EM4 current consumption numbers with no BURTC.
 For EM4 current consumption with BURTC running on LFXO, set BURTC_LFXO_EN to 1.